 Sulphur dioxide (SO2)

 A colourless gas, which is emitted when fossil fuels are combusted.
-I It reacts on the surface of a variety of airborne solid particles, is soluble in water and can be oxidised within airborne water droplets.
+It reacts on the surface of a variety of airborne solid particles, is soluble in water and can be oxidised within airborne water droplets.

 Supplier

 A company with a Supplier Licence that contracts with a shipper to buy gas, which is then sold to consumers.
 A supplier may also be licensed as a shipper.